matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 ![state-res-rejected.png](images/state-res-rejected.png)

+(Note that the blue lines are the power levels pointed to in the event's auth events)

 At `F` we first resolve the power levels, which results in `E`.
-When we then go to resolve the topics against the partially resolved state Bob has ops, and so the resolved state include the topic change `D`, even though it was initially rejected.
+When we then go to resolve the topics against the partially resolved state, Bob has ops and so the resolved state includes the topic change `D`, even though it was initially rejected.